mgoltzsche/file-service/README.md

 Per default this service comes with no access restrictions at all.
 Approaches of how to authenticate and authorize users are listed as follows:

-- Configure basic auth using a .htaccess file (see comments in [nginx-conf/default.conf])
+- Configure basic auth using a .htaccess file (see comments in default.conf)
 - Use a [Keycloak](http://www.keycloak.org/) based proxy to secure the service in a unified manner.

 Earlier versions supported basic auth and authorization using LDAP.